restic/restic/src/restic/backend/b2/README.md

-BackBlaze B2 backend support for restic
+Backblaze B2 backend support for restic
 =======================================

-This package allows using BackBlaze's B2 object storage service as a backend for restic.
+This package allows using Backblaze's B2 object storage service as a backend for restic.
 It implements kurin's [blazer](https://github.com/kurin/blazer) client library for integration with the B2 service.